mitulchy07/password-manager/README.md

 Navigate to http://localhost:4200/ in your web browser to access the password manager tool.

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## API
-Start the development server using the following command:
+Start the JSON server using the following command:

 json-server --watch db.json